SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 - elements: string array with the names of the elements defined in the library
 - interfaces: string array with the names of the interfaces defined in the library

-When using `sap/ui/core/Core#initLibrary` requires the usage of "Simple Literals" for the parameter passed to this function call.
+`sap/ui/core/Core#initLibrary` requires the usage of "simple literals" for the parameters passed to this function call.

-Note: currently only the usage via the global `sap.ui.getCore().initLibrary` is supported by this analyzer.
-Requiring the `sap/ui/core/Core` and then call `Core.initLibrary` is not recognized by this analyzer.
+Note: Currently only the usage via the global `sap.ui.getCore().initLibrary` is supported by this analyzer.
+Requiring `sap/ui/core/Core` and then calling `Core.initLibrary` is not recognized by this analyzer.

 ## JSDoc

-The UI5 Tooling offers a JSDoc build, which is enhanced by UI5 specific JSDoc features.
+The UI5 Tooling offers a JSDoc build, which is enhanced by UI5-specific JSDoc features.

-An UI5 SDK can be build locally.
-To get more insights about the local UI5 SDK build setup, have a look at the [Developer Guide](https://github.com/SAP/openui5/blob/master/docs/developing.md#building-the-openui5-sdk-demo-kit).
+An UI5 SDK can be built locally.
+To get more insight into the local UI5 SDK build setup, have a look at our [Developer's Guide](https://github.com/SAP/openui5/blob/master/docs/developing.md#building-the-openui5-sdk-demo-kit).

 Currently, the resources needed for a UI5 SDK build are stored in [openui5](https://github.com/SAP/openui5/tree/master/lib/jsdoc) and in [ui5-builder](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc).
 This double maintenance is needed because these files are not part of the `sap.ui.core` library artefact, so building JSDoc for any library has no access to the needed resources.
-Therefore it is necessary to have these resources also available in the *ui5-builder*.
-This might change in future.
+It's therefore necessary to have these resources also available in the *ui5-builder*.
+This might change in the future.

-Following artefacts contributing to the JSDoc build:
+The following artefacts contribute to the JSDoc build:

 - [jsdocGenerator.js](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/jsdocGenerator.js):
   Executes the actual JSDoc build.
 UI5 Tooling wrapper for `plugin.cjs`.